|Nutrition Facts (per serving)|

 1/2 teaspoon kosher salt

-Preheat oven to 375 F. Butter or coat a 9x13-inch baking pan with cooking spray.
+Preheat oven to 375 F. Coat a 9 x 13-inch baking pan with cooking spray or butter.

-Place apples in a large bowl and add 1 teaspoon of the vanilla extract, juice or cider, granulated sugar, and arrowroot powder or cornstarch.
+Place apples in a large bowl and add 1 teaspoon of the vanilla extract, orange juice or apple cider, granulated sugar, and arrowroot powder or cornstarch.
 Stir to thoroughly coat apples.

 Combine gluten-free all-purpose baking mix, gluten-free oats, brown cane sugar, cinnamon, and salt in a separate bowl to make crumble mixture.

 Add melted butter and remaining teaspoon vanilla extract.
 Stir to blend mixture.

 Spoon apples into prepared baking pan.
-Sprinkle crumble mixture evenly over apples.
+Sprinkle crumble topping mixture evenly over apples.

 Remove foil and bake additional 30 minutes, or until top is golden and bubbling.